biomemsLAB/biomemsLAB/README.md

 ## Associated Repositories

-In addition to the resources hosted here, the following repositories are associated with the BioMEMS Lab and maintained on other GitHub pages:
+In addition to the resources hosted here, the following repositories are associated with the biomems lab and maintained on other GitHub pages:

 ### [CellRex](https://github.com/cellrex/cellrex)